• Skip to main content

 Primary Clinical Psychology Goal

 The goal of Baylor University's Doctor of Psychology Program is to develop professional psychologists with the conceptual and clinical competencies necessary to contribute to the science of psychology and deliver psychological services in a manner that is effective and responsive to individual and societal needs both now and in the future.
 Being responsive to needs includes the recognition and valuing of psychological and ethnic-cultural diversity.
-The program strives to develop psychologists that are well grounded in the science of clinical psychology and committed to life-long learning in an evolving profession.
+The program strives to develop psychologists who are well-grounded in the science of clinical psychology and committed to lifelong learning in an evolving profession.

 A major focus of the program is coursework and supervised clinical experience through which clinical competencies can be developed.
 The curriculum is designed to develop a strong base in the theoretical underpinnings of culturally sensitive clinical assessment and intervention.
-From this base, students engage in closely supervised clinical practicum placements which are varied in their emphases and theoretical orientations.
+From this base, students engage in closely supervised clinical practicum placements, which vary in their emphases and theoretical orientations.
 Clinical experience and coursework are consolidated through a graduated process of evaluation that emphasizes the integration of classroom learning and practical supervised experiences.

 The Psy.D. program at Baylor University has been accredited by the American Psychological Association since 1976.
-Currently, the Doctor of Psychology program, housed in the Department of Psychology & Neuroscience at Baylor University, is fully accredited.
-For more information about accreditation contact American Psychological Association, 750 First Street NE, Washington, DC 20002-4242; 202-336-5979
+Currently, the Doctor of Psychology program, housed within the Department of Psychology & Neuroscience at Baylor University, is fully accredited by the Commission on Accreditation of the American Psychological Association.
+Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Baylor, the world’s largest Baptist university, holds a Carnegie classification as an "R1" research institution.
 Baylor’s mission is to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.
-Baylor entered the ranks of R1 universities, pursuing research excellence while reaffirming and deepening its distinctive Christian mission as described in Illuminate.
+Baylor entered the ranks of R1 universities, pursuing research excellence while reaffirming and deepening its distinctive Christian mission as described in the strategic plan, Baylor In Deeds.

 Department of Psychology and Neuroscience